asadm/urduscript/docs/index.md

 ## [Source Code](https://github.com/asadm/urduscript)

-I have released the [code](https://github.com/asadm/urduscript) under MIT License.
+I have released the [code](https://github.com/asadm/urduscript) under MIT License. ⭐ the repo while you are there :P

 The transpiler is written in JavaScript using [Sweet.js](https://github.com/sweet-js/sweet-core).